Integrating an External Kernel Module into Buildroot

 endmenu

-This step ensures that when you run make menuconfig, the option to enable the xyz package appears.
-It appears under the specified menu.
+This step ensures that when you run make menuconfig, the option to enable the xyz package appears under the specified menu.

+At this point, the new xyz package option should be visible in Buildroot’s menuconfig.
 Simply open menuconfig, navigate to your package, select it, and save the changes.
-Once done, you’ll find that Buildroot has automatically updated its top-level .config file to include the new configuration option:
+Buildroot will automatically update its top-level .config file:

 BR2_PACKAGE_XYZ=y